 4. The beginning of the delivery period of the Product to the Customer counts from the day the payment is credited to the Seller’s bank account.

 5. If the Customer chooses to pick up the Product personally he will be informed by the Seller about the readiness of the Product for collection by sending an appropriate email to the email address provided by the Customer when placing the Order.

 6. Product delivery takes place within the European Union.

-7. Delivery of the Product to the Customer is payable, unless the Sales Agreement provides otherwise.
-Product delivery costs (including fees for transport, delivery and postal services) are indicated to the Customer on the Online Store’s website in the Delivery page and when placing the Order, including when the Customer wishes to be bound by the Sales Agreement.
+7. Delivery of the Product to the Customer is payable unless the Sales Agreement provides otherwise.
+Product delivery costs (including fees for transport, delivery, and postal services) are indicated to the Customer on the Online Store’s website on the Delivery page and when placing the Order, including when the Customer wishes to be bound by the Sales Agreement.

 8. Personal collection of the Product by the Customer is free.

 10. The right to withdraw from the sales contract